 The most common complication of ART is a multiple pregnancy.
 It can be prevented or minimized by limiting the number of embryos that are put into the parent's body.

 - 2020 Assisted Reproductive Technology (ART) Fertility Clinic and National Summary Report (Centers for Disease Control and Prevention)

-- Assisted Reproductive Technologies (American Society for Reproductive Medicine) - PDF Also in Spanish
+- Assisted Reproductive Technologies (American Society for Reproductive Medicine)

 - In vitro fertilization (IVF) (Medical Encyclopedia) Also in Spanish